Fine Art has been added to My Courses

 40% of A-level

-In the second year you will complete two units of work (as outlined above) You will choose your own areas of study with advice and guidance from the Fine Art staff.
+In the second year you will complete two units of work (as outlined above).
+You will choose your own areas of study with advice and guidance from the Fine Art staff.
 You will explore your theme, idea or issue fully and are encouraged to be experimental, innovative and enquiring in your approach.
 In addition, you are required to produce a related written study of 1,000 – 3,000 words.
-These two elements of the Personal investigation are marked internally using the OCR Assessment objectives and externally Moderated by the OCR awarding body.

 Students are expected to progress with studio work by completing a minimum of 4.5 hours of independent study outside of lessons each week.